anubhavyadav/Caxuo_PDFchop/README.md

 - 📊 Progress & status bar for visual feedback
 - ⏹️ Cancel export anytime
 - 💻 Works 100% offline (No Adware or Bloatware)
-- 🧩 Process hundreds of files in bulk/batch
+- 🧩 Process hundreds of PDFs in bulk/batch
-- 🚫 No watermark in Compress, Rotate, merge and Extract process of the App
+- 🚫 No watermark in Compress, Rotate, Merge and Extract process of the App

 ---